 The next page will ask you for account details and your preferred pricing plan.
-One of the few good things about BTGuard is that it requires only a valid email address.
-Another good thing is the option to pay anonymously with Bitcoin, along with PayPal and all major credit and debit cards.
+One of the few good things about BTGuard is that registration requires only a valid email address.
+Another good thing is the option to pay with Bitcoin.

 When you’re signed in, click on Setup VPN on the right menu.
 You’ll be taken to a Wiki page with instructions on installing BTGuard VPN for PPTP or OpenVPN protocol.
 We strongly recommend the latter, as the former is outdated, just as this Wiki page, last modified July 2015.

 After that, it’s basically following the step-by-step instructions, which are pretty clear-cut.